rand0musername/bigmapmaker/README.md

 ## How it works
 Similar to the original tool, **bigmapmaker** runs a headless web browser that screenshots parts of the map from a given region in a given zoom level and saves them as 500x500 **png** images.
 After they are all downloaded it does the stitching and outputs a big, detailed **jpg** map of the whole region.
 The main differences from the original tool:
 - It is written fully in python (3) with no subprocess invocation.
+PhantomJS subprocess crashed on my Ubuntu 95% of the time, but it worked on Windows so it might be just me.
 - There is no need to manually find lat/lng offsets for each case.
 This depends on the current latitude and zoom and is now automatically approximated (with a sufficient precision).
 - There is no need to specify the number of tiles, it can be inferred from the region corners.
 - It doesn't refetch tiles already present (so you can resume the tile fetching part if it crashes).